arcilli/investsuite-api-docs/docs/concepts/portfolios.md

 title: Manage portfolios
 ---

+!!! info "Definition"

+    See the [Glossary](../concepts/glossary.md#portfolio-of-a-user) for a definition.

 ## Context

 This page lists all operations that can be performed on the Portfolio object, see See [Glossary](glossary.md).